ory/oathkeeper/UPGRADE.md

 ### id token

-jwks are now no longer fetched from hydra
+jwks are now no longer fetched from hydra, therefore deprecated:

 instead you can use `oathkeeper credentials generate [--alg <RS256>] [--bits <2048|4096>] <transformer_id_token>`